Richard Webber: Storylines

 Following the shooting, Derek impulsively quits as Chief and Richard is re-instated.
-It appears that his wife Adele is starting to show early symptoms of Alzheimer's and he starts a diabetes clinical trial based on Ellis' diaries.
+It appears that Adele is starting to show early symptoms of Alzheimer's and he starts a diabetes clinical trial based on Ellis' diaries.
 When he asks Meredith to be a part of his trial, she declines and joins Derek's trial on Alzheimer's instead.
 Adele later receives a spot on Derek's trial.
 During the trial, Meredith tampers with the drugs so that Adele does not receive the placebo.
 After the truth is revealed, which causes Meredith to lose her job, Richard takes the blame and steps down as chief of surgery to protect her, being replaced by Dr. Owen Hunt (Kevin McKidd).
-As Adele's condition deteriorates, Richard is forced to have her placed at Rose Ridge.
+As Adele's condition deteriorates, Richard is forced to have her placed at Rose Ridge Home for Extended Care.
 Catherine Avery (Debbie Allen) comes to Seattle and develops an interest in Richard but he refuses her advances because he is a married man.
 However, discovering that Adele, who does not recognize him anymore, has started a relationship with a new man at Rose Ridge, he lets her go.

-In season 8, Richard and Catherine run into each other in the hotel where they are staying while in San Francisco to serve as examiners for the boards and have a one-night stand.
+In Season 8, Richard and Catherine run into each other in the hotel where they are staying while in San Francisco to serve as examiners for the boards and have a one-night stand.
 However, Catherine's son Jackson (Jesse Williams), who was also there to take his boards and worked under Richard at Seattle Grace Mercy West, is horrified after finding out about the relationship.

 While on the way to Bailey's wedding, Richard gets a phone call alerting him that Adele has been rushed to the hospital.
 Bailey and Meredith perform emergency surgery, which was successful.
 However, it is revealed that Adele died of a heart attack while recovering in the ICU.
 He later embarks on a relationship with Catherine.

-A storm hits the hospital and creates a power outage.
+A superstorm hits the hospital and creates a power outage.
 After operating on a former case of Bailey's, he goes in the electrical room and finds the man who was in charge of the generators lying on the ground.
 He sends him to an OR and stays in the room to restore the power but is seemingly electrocuted.

-In the premiere of the tenth season, Richard says that his parents were there at his white coat ceremony.
-When he gets electrocuted but seasons later, he explains how his mom died when he was younger.
+In the Season 10 premiere, when Richard gets electrocuted, he says that his parents were there at his white coat ceremony, but seasons later, he explains how his mom died when he was younger.